 In those heated moments, says Dr. Barber Garcia, remember these 10 tips:

-- Zip it.
 “It’s really important to think about your own reactions in the moment,” says Dr. Barber Garcia.
-Stick to the facts, provide rationale for your position and avoid name-calling or accusations such as, “You’re so lazy.”
-“We don’t mean to do it,’ says Dr. Barber Garcia, “but it happens.”
+Stick to the facts, provide a rationale for your position, and avoid name-calling or accusations such as, “You’re so lazy.”
+“We don’t mean to do it,” says Dr. Barber Garcia, “but it happens.”